 Once an asset has been properly identified, the next challenge is to determine its value.
 Valuing 100 shares of Ford is pretty straightforward – you simply look up the current share price and multiply by 100.
-But valuing a 75% interest in a private company is not so simple.
+But valuing a 75% interest in a closely held company is not so simple.
 In order to value a closely held business, you must hire a financial expert – a professional who has experience valuing this type of business.
 The valuation expert will analyze the company using three valuation methods: income approach; asset approach; sales approach.

-The majority of valuations ultimately end up relying on the income approach, asset approach, and sales approach.
+The majority of valuations ultimately end up relying on the income approach.

 The theory of value behind the income approach is that a business is only worth money today because it will generate recurring cash flow for its owner in the future.
 The artistry of the valuation expert lies in converting this promise/hope of future cash flow into a present-day dollar amount.
 At the risk of oversimplifying a bit, this is usually accomplished by taking the tax adjusted, normalized income of the business (meaning the average projected net income) and dividing it by a capitalization rate (a number expressed as a percentage meant to reflect the various risks associated with the business).
 While capitalization rates can and do vary, the majority of them fall between 17% and 23% for small businesses.